mmarofin/mmarofin/README.md

 ## 🚀 About Me
 - 🌍 Based in Slovakia.
 - 💻 Passionate about fivem script development.
-- 🎓 Currently learning C#.
+- 🎓 Currently learning C#, C++.
-- 🔭 Working on NGRP (partially).
+- 🔭 Working on Atomic Roleplay, KM Scripts.
 - 🤝 Open to collaborating on fivem scripts/servers.

 ---